3 ways to help your mother š this Earth Day

 Your plastic, fashion, and diet choices can have more of an impact than you think

-Earth Day is Monday, April 22, so I wanted to share a few things Iām doing to at least feel like Iām helping mother earth.Ā
+Earth Day is April 22nd, so I want to share a few things Iām doing to at least feel like Iām helping mother earth.Ā

-But from the influences of my travels, lifestyle and life experiences, network, and personal research, Iāve learned about how my choices can impact the environment; this is across everything I do, from what I buy, eat and drink, to what I wear.
+But from my research and the influences of my travels, lifestyle, and network, Iāve learned how my choices can impact the environment; this is across everything I do, from what I buy, eat and drink, to what I wear.

 My general philosophy is one where the less of a footprint I have, the better.